-I’m purposely re-walking some paths I’ve previously raced through.
-I’m finding joy in old movies, old books, and childhood friendships.
-And I’m finding life in things I thought were long dead.
+I’m purposely re-walking some paths over which I’ve previously raced.
+I’m finding joy in old movies, old books, and childhood friendships — and I’m finding life in things I thought were long dead.

-Opening the Bible and rereading familiar passages with freshness and newness, I’m stunned.
-The 23rd Psalm, with all its familiarity.
-The Book of John.
-Proverbs, the Beatitudes.
-Instead of reading Scripture to find great truths to show others, I’m finding God’s intimate letters, sent just for me.
+Opening the Bible and rereading familiar passages with freshness and newness, I’m stunned: the 23rd Psalm with all its familiarity, the Book of John, Proverbs, the Beatitudes.
+Instead of reading Scripture to find great truths to show others, I’m finding God’s intimate letters, written just for me.

 DISCOVERING WONDER LIKE A CHILD

 Like a child who discovers a long lost toy in a corner, I’m smiling at the world around me.
 I’m sitting in church, eager now to learn, soaking in the Spirit.
-And I love the songs with words of life—those same songs that I used to wish would just end.
+I’m loving the songs with words of life—those same songs that I used to wish would just end.